 - You may also have SAT II, AP, CLEP and/or IB exam scores forwarded, when available.
 They may be used for placement, awarding of credit or granting course competency.
 Our school code is 5571 for SAT and AP scores.

 - Send us a personal statement/essay.
 We are interested in learning more about you as a person beyond your grades and test scores.
 This may be included on your application under "additional information."

 - Letters of recommendation are helpful when reviewing your file.
 We recommend one reference.
 Recommendations should be mailed to the Office of Admissions.

 - Check into options for need-and merit-based financial assistance.
-The Scholars Program may provide additional merit scholarships.
-In addition, the Undergraduate Research Assistants Program (URAP) provides a unique four-year research opportunity with a faculty member.
+The Scholars Competition may provide additional merit scholarships.

 Roanoke College does not discriminate against students, employees, or applicants on the basis of race, color, gender, creed, religion, age, sexual orientation, marital status, national or ethnic origin, disability, or veteran status.